Skip to main content

 This platform uses artificial intelligence models (OpenAI) to generate the following content:

-- Article summaries — condensed versions of news articles from public RSS feeds
+• Article summaries — condensed versions of news articles from public news feeds

-- Section insights — one-sentence AI-generated summaries shown above each dashboard section (marked with ✦)
+• Section insights — one-sentence AI-assisted summaries shown above each dashboard section (marked with ✦)

-AI-generated content is clearly labelled throughout the site.
-It is produced by language models and may contain errors, hallucinations, or misrepresentations.
+AI-assisted content is disclosed through site-level notices, methodology notes, and contextual explanations.
+It is produced with language models and may contain errors, hallucinations, or misrepresentations.
 Always verify critical information with the linked primary sources.

-- Google News RSS (filtered for Canadian AI content)
+• Google News (filtered for Canadian AI content)

 All stories link back to their original source.
 If you are a content owner and have concerns about how your content is displayed, please contact scott@scotthazlitt.ai.